nlm/firval/README.md

 firval
 ======

-a netfilter firewall rules generator designed to be easy to read, write and maintain
+a netfilter firewall rules generator designed to be easier to read, write and maintain

 Install
 =======